ibm-cloud-docs/BlockStorage/faqs.md

 Further, when IBM decommissions a physical drive, the drive is destroyed before disposal.
 The decommissioned drives are unusable and any data on them is inaccessible.

+Customers with special requirements for compliance such as NIST 800-88 Guidelines for Media Sanitization can perform the data sanitization procedure before they delete their storage.

 ## What happens to the drives that are decommissioned from the cloud data center?
 {: faq}
 {: #decommission}